-- Fill out enrolment form completely 6 pages - Please supply any relevant action plans and if necessary medications - Please bring in child's health records to be sighted - We will do our best to meet your booking needs.
-You will receive a phone call confirming your bookings. - Ring Family Assistance Office if necessary on 13 61 50 and give them your details - If you have any questions please don't hesitate to call on 5243 7122 or 0447 775 757.
+- Fill out enrolment form completely 8 pages - Please supply any relevant & current action plans signed by a doctor (e.g. asthma & anaphylaxis) and the necessary medications - Please bring in child's health records to be sighted - Please bring in any relevant documentation and or paperwork regarding custody details - Update your details through your Centrelink account on MyGov.
+If you don't have a MyGov account, you can create one and link Centrelink - If you have any questions please don't hesitate to call on 5243 7122 or 0493 396 317